HabibBilfaqi/aws-deployment-pipeline-reference-architecture-main/README.md

-devops-ansible-project
-A customizable Ansible-based DevOps automation project featuring roles, playbooks, plugins, and CI/CD pipelines.
+A scalable and efficient reference architecture for automating AWS application deployments using CI/CD pipelines.